facebook/react-native-website/docs/timers.md

 Timers are an important part of an application and React Native implements the [browser timers](https://developer.mozilla.org/en-US/Add-ons/Code_snippets/Timers).

-> Note: when debugging on Android, if the times between the debugger and device have drifted; things such as animation, event behavior, etc., might not work properly or the results may not be accurate.
-Please correct this by running `` adb shell "date `date +%m%d%H%M%Y.%S%3N`" `` on your debugger machine.
-Root access is required for the use in real device.

 ## Timers

 - setTimeout, clearTimeout